Reinforcement Learning-Based Downlink Transmit Precoding for Mitigating the Impact of Delayed CSI in Satellite Systems: Numerical Results

-In this system where $\Delta t=115 \micro\text{sec}$, with a total of $Z=416$ episodes each including $J=480$ time steps, the entire span of the episodes is $23$ seconds, during which no handover occurs.
+Note that during the $23$ sec time span of Figure \ref{fig:T_c}, no handover occurs.
 In a high pilot rate scenario like this, the agent gets to interact with the environment in more time steps and learns more before a handover happens.
-Furthermore, on one hand, the correlation of channels through time is more pronounced, hence, the agent can learn these correlations better.
+Furthermore, on one hand, the correlation of channels through time is more pronounced; hence, the agent can learn these correlations better.
 On the other hand, the value of $T_d$ in a high pilot rate scenario is high, which increases the size of the observation space.
 Thus, the learning process will be more complex for the agent, which can result in slower convergence and lower rewards.
-To this end, the effect of pilot rate on the system should be investigated.